dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 ![](img/redux.png)

-We'll build a React+Redux Conent Platform.
+We'll build a React+Redux Content Platform.
 It can be a platform for any type of content you desire.
 As long as there are individual content items that have some content that need to be saved to a database!
 Aside from the core functionality of creating an item with title and content, showing those, editing the fields, and deleting, you should feel free to be creative with it.
 It will basically be a CRUD platform — create, read, update, delete, storing data on a server with best practices, user authentication, and security — those features encompass a world of possibilities.

 <video loop autoplay mute controls>